 Epithermal gold deposits are a type of lode deposit that contain economic concentrations of gold, silver and in some cases base metals including copper, lead and zinc.
 Gold is the principal commodity of epithermal deposits, and can be found as native gold, or alloyed with silver.

-A few characteristics distinguish epithermal deposits.
-These deposits are found near the surface and mineralization occurs at a maximum depth of 1 km, but rarely deeper than 600 m.
+For example, these deposits are often found near the surface.
+Mineralization occurs at a maximum depth of 1 kilometer, but rarely runs deeper than 600 meters.
 Due to their shallow depth, it can also be noted that epithermal gold deposits form under moderate crustal temperatures of 50-300oC, and under medium pressure.
 These deposits commonly occur in island arcs and continental arcs associated with subduction.
 However, they can also be found in shallow marine environments and associated with hot springs.

 There is considerable debate on the origin of the hydrothermal fluid that leads to the formation of epithermal deposits.
 While some geologists claim the hydrothermal fluid is created by magma, others believe that the epithermal deposits may have been formed entirely by the circulation of meteoric (sub-surface water) fluids, with no relation to any magmatic source.

 In epithermal gold deposits, gold is deposited as mineralizing fluids ascend from a hot igneous intrusion, then mix and interact with the sub-surface water.
 Epithermal deposits form primarily by replacement, which occurs when hydrothermal fluids, created by some crustal pressure- rise, cool and then deposit minerals in the available cracks and faults in the host rock.
 As a result, in epithermal systems, most of the ore is found in veins.
 Gold can also be deposited in a hot spring environment where mineralizing fluids reach the surface and cool, depositing ore.

 Epithermal gold deposits can be broken down into three main sub-types: